driverag22/earthMoonProblem_Alg/README.md

 Simply run `make ilp` and `make sat` respectively, passing as argument the file describing the graph.
 If a partition is found, it is saved to `data/SAT_partition.txt` and `data/ILP_partition.txt` respectively.

+### TODO
+A sat implementation of the biplanar tester has been written on cpp, although it might be a bit buggy.
+A sat implementation for blow-ups has been written on python.